Connecting Minds, Building Futures

 The Simeon Alumni Association provides an array of services and programs, which include mentoring and educational initiatives, school scholarships, fundraising events, annual coat drives, ministry council activities, and community projects.
 For further details, please visit our website.

-Regrettably, the SAA does not offer in-person office hours or have a facility available for space rental.
+The SAA does not maintain in‑person office hours and does not have a facility available for event or space rental.
+All Association activities are conducted through our committees, scheduled meetings, and official online communication channels.

 We love our alums, so feel free to visit our social media outlets.